joakimk/toniq/README.md

 Simple and reliable background job library for [Elixir](http://elixir-lang.org/).

-Designed to:

-* Be very easy to use.
-Just define a worker and enqueue jobs!
+* Focuses on being easy to use and handling errors well.
-* Focus on error handling before features
+* Will automatically retry failing jobs a few times.
+* It has practically no limits on concurrent jobs, though you can specify a max concurrency for a worker.
-* Pass arguments to the worker exactly as they where enqueued, no JSON conversion
+* Passes arguments to the worker exactly as they where enqueued, no JSON conversion.
-* Automatically retry jobs that fail
-* Be able to limit concurrency when requested
-* Play to Erlang's strengths by using processes well
-  - Practically no limits on concurrent jobs
-  - Uses all available CPU cores
-* Fail on the side of running a job too many times rather than not at all.
+* Fails on the side of running a job too many times rather than not at all.
 See more on this below.
-* Work well on limited environments like Heroku where you can't connect multiple Erlang nodes directly or do hot code updates
+* Works well on limited environments like Heroku where you can't connect multiple Erlang nodes directly or do hot code updates.
-* Have helpful error messages

 Uses redis to persist jobs but is **not** resque/sidekiq compatible.
 If you need that then I'd recommend you look at [Exq](https://github.com/akira/exq).
 You can run both Exq and Toniq in the same app for different workers.